radical-collaboration/facts/docs/source/index.rst

 dispatched for execution on resources appropriate to their computational complexity.

-FACTS is being developed by the `Earth System Science & Policy Lab <http://www.earthscipol.net/>`_ `RADICAL Research Group <http://radical.rutgers.edu/>`_ at Rutgers University.
+FACTS is being developed by the `Earth System Science & Policy Lab <http://www.earthscipol.net/>`_ and the `RADICAL Research Group <http://radical.rutgers.edu/>`_ at Rutgers University.
 FACTS is released under the
 `MIT License <http://opensource.org/licenses/MIT>`_.